Guide

 In the formula:

-• Fixed costs are expenses that stay the same, regardless of sales volume, such as salaries and rent.
+• Fixed costs: Expenses that stay the same regardless of sales volume, such as salaries and rent.
 For some businesses, salary expenses can significantly exceed the industry benchmark of 20 to 25 per cent, making them a critical fixed cost to manage.

-• Variable costs change with sales volume, such as raw materials and sales commission.
+• Variable costs: Expenses that change with sales volume, such as raw materials and sales commission.

 Here's more info on variable costs and how they differ from fixed costs.
 Your accountant can also help you distinguish between them.